SchneeHertz/Office-Addin-Vue-Template/README.md

-# Office-Addin-TaskPane-JS
+# Office-Addin-Vue-Template

 This repository contains the source code used by the [Yo Office generator](https://github.com/OfficeDev/generator-office) when you create a new Office Add-in that appears in the task pane.
-You can also use this repository as a sample to base your own project from if you choose not to use the generator.

 ## JavaScript

 This template is written using JavaScript.
-For the [TypeScript](http://www.typescriptlang.org/) version of this template, go to [Office-Addin-TaskPane](https://github.com/OfficeDev/Office-Addin-TaskPane).
+It added some package: vue.js, element-ui, stylus, and configured for webpack.
+If you want to add more package, refer to [Build an Office Add-in using Vue.js](https://github.com/OfficeDev/TrainingContent/tree/master/OfficeAddin/05%20Using%20modern%20JavaScript/Demos/03%20Office%20Add-in%20using%20VueJS)

 ## Debugging